 - Rules and sanctions

-1.1 To clarify and expand certain parts of the Articles of Association
+1.1 To further clarify and complement certain parts of the Statutes of Association

-1.3 To set out procedural guarantees for the benefit of members and, eventually, of employees
+1.3 To set out procedural guarantees for the benefit of members, Governing Board members, employees, volunteers and external contractors.

-1.5 These regulations will be communicated to each new member and employee when they join ELPA and they will be displayed in ELPA’s offices
+1.5 These regulations will be presented to each new member, Governing Board member, employee, volunteer and external contractor when they join ELPA, and will be officially displayed on ELPA website.

-2.1 Any information, in the widest sense of the term, concerning ELPA is considered confidential and no member or employee may divulge its existence or its content.
-The members of the Steering Committee must respect the principle of confidentiality in any matters in which ELPA is involved as well as in voting and internal decisions.
+2.1 Any information, in the widest sense of that term, concerning ELPA is considered confidential and no member, Governing Board member, employee, volunteer or external contractor may divulge its existence or its content.
+The members of the Governing Board must respect the principle of confidentiality in any matters in which ELPA is involved as well as in voting and internal decisions.